Lighthouses of Cameroon

 cylindrical towers joined by an arch to form a monumental gate, with

 a lantern atop one of the towers.
 Huelse has a historic postcard

-view has no detail in this area.
+view.
 This remarkable monument to German

 colonial energy was built in 1901, and the lantern was added three

 years later.
 It may have been in service for only a short time, since

 a 1916 coast pilot and a 1919 light list describe a framework tower

 on the cape.
 However, Torsten Steinberg, who visited the tower in